 Through the District, we are a party to the Amended and Restated Lease Agreement (the "Lease") with the Colorado State Board of Land Commissioners (the "Land Board").
-Pursuant to the Lease, the District and Pure Cycle have the exclusive right to provide water service to approximately 24,000 acres of the approximately 27,000 acre Lowry Range, which is owned by the Land Board.
-In June 2007, the Land Board entered into an agreement with Lend Lease Lowry Range LLC ("Lend Lease") for the sole development rights for approximately 3,900 acres (or six-square miles) of the Lowry Range.
+Pursuant to the Lease, the District and Pure Cycle have the exclusive right to provide water and wastewater service to approximately 24,000 acres of the approximately 27,000 acre Lowry Range, which is owned by the Land Board.
+In June 2007, the Land Board entered into an agreement with Lend Lease Lowry Range LLC ("Lend Lease") for the sole development rights of approximately 3,900 acres (or six-square miles) of the Lowry Range.
 Of this, approximately 1,300 acres (or two square miles) are subject to the Lease.
-In a filing made with the District Court, Water Division I, State of Colorado ("Water Court"), which is related to a City of Aurora ("Aurora") Water Court case as described below, Lend Lease asserted they may not have to obtain water and wastewater services exclusively from us as required by our agreements with the Land Board.
-We believe such claims are without merit and intend to vigorously defend our rights under the Lease.
-Moreover, we intend to take all action necessary to prevent nonparties from inserting themselves into the interpretation of our agreements with the Land Board.
+Lend Lease has claimed, in contradiction to the Lease, that they may not be required to obtain water and wastewater service exclusively from us for any portion of the development, see Item 5 below.
+Lend Lease has further stated they may annex the development into the City of Aurora ("Aurora").
+While we believe Lend Lease's claims regarding the Lease are without merit and have continued to vigorously defend our rights under the Lease, we are negotiating with Lend Lease, Aurora and the Land Board to reach a mutually satisfactory service plan for the Lowry Range development.
+Any such service plan would require amending the Lease and would need to be agreed to by both the District and the Land Board.
+Due to the number of parties and issues involved, it may take a considerable amount of time to negotiate an agreement which is satisfactory to all parties.
+Further, such negotiations may not be successful.
+We remain prepared to take additional legal action if necessary to enforce our rights to the adjudicated reservoirs under the Lease and to provide water and wastewater service to the Lowry Range.
+If additional legal proceedings become necessary and our rights under the Lease are adversely ruled upon in such legal proceedings, it could materially adversely impact the value of our interests, including the value of our Rangeview Water